She found her birth father via DNA. He’s a fugitive accused of killing his whole family.

 Authorities would find his car several hours away, at Great Smoky Mountains National Park, with maps and hiking information inside.
 But Bishop himself had disappeared.

-Nearly three decades later, in 2014, the FBI placed him on the its Ten Most Wanted Fugitives list, making it clear that they believed he was still alive.
+Nearly three decades later, in 2014, the FBI placed him on its Ten Most Wanted Fugitives list, making it clear that the agency believed he was still alive.
 Officials said that with fluency in five languages, he could have easily created a new life for himself somewhere abroad.
 He would be 84 years old today.

 Gillcrist, who was in her late teens at the time of the murders, said her birth mother had listed a different name for her father on adoption records and on her original birth certificate.